Presenters & Sessions

 Rishi Black is a student researcher at Fairfield University with a background in Sociology, Anthropology, and Health and Human Biology.
 They have successfully completed research in different settings, including clinical, field, and laboratory research experiences.
 Rishi has presented their research at local, national, and international symposiums and conferences.
 They are interested in understanding the impact of climate change to better serve current and future generations.

-Leveraging AI to Enhance Equity in Mental Health Counseling: Opportunities, Challenges, and Ethical Considerations (1.0 CEU)
+Leveraging AI to Enhance Equity in Mental Health Counseling: Opportunities, Challenges, and Ethical Considerations (1.0 CE)

 Dr. Shannon Shoemaker, Dr. Niki Freeburg